 Every business has to start from somewhere.
 We get it.
 But if spending three to four figures per month on a service sounds like “I’ll have to beg, borrow, and plead for this money,” you might be better off starting smaller.
 The good news is that you can always scale as you grow.
 But if your business doesn’t have enough funding, it can be difficult to justify paying for agency fees.

-Customers may look at ads and go, “Yeah, I don’t think that’s for me.”
+Customers may look at ads and go, “Yeah, I doubt that’s for me.”
 The copy might not be engaging enough.
 Or, in some cases, it’s really engaging but just not attracting the buyers you’re looking for.
 Plain and simple, sometimes it’s hard to tell when you’ve got a winning marketing campaign on your hands.
 And it can take time to optimize your campaigns to the point where they’re vacuuming up customers like magnets.

 In the time that it takes your marketing agency to put the pieces together, you will still be spending money.
 And like an employee who needs to be trained, agencies may also need time to get used to how your company works.